-19. Policy relating to Applications for Undergraduate Courses
+19. Policy relating to Applications for Undergraduate Courses a.
+UCAS Procedure b.
+Use of Contextual data

-19.1 UCAS Procedure

 The University will observe the procedures and deadlines for the handling of applications as set out by UCAS (Universities and Colleges Admissions Service).
 Except for transfers within the University, all applications for admissions to full-time undergraduate degree courses must be made through UCAS.
 See further information on the UCAS website at: www.ucas.com.